ehlesp/smallab-k8s-pve-guide/G036 - Host and K3s cluster ~ Monitoring and diagnosis.md

 - The VMs you've setup as K3s nodes they're all Debian systems, so their logs are under the `/var/log` path.
     - `daemon.log`: as in the Proxmox VE host, here you'll see daemon or system services log lines and, among them, lines related to the K3s service such as logs informing about containers.
+    - `k3s.log`: where the K3s service dumps its logs.
+You already configured its automated rotation with logrotate back in the [**G025** guide](G025%20-%20K3s%20cluster%20setup%2008%20~%20K3s%20Kubernetes%20cluster%20setup.md#enabling-the-k3slog-files-rotation).
     - `kern.log`: again, like in your Proxmox VE host, in this file you can find logs related to devices running in a VM.
 Be aware that the containers you run in your K3s nodes will have their own virtual network devices, and those will appear in this log.
     - `containers`: in a node that runs workloads, like your K3s agent ones, this folder holds the logs of the containers currently running in the virtual machine.
 More precisely, they are symbolic links to the actual log files found under the path `/var/log/pods`, where they're grouped in folders.
     - `pods`: folder where the logs of the Kubernetes containers are kept.
 The logs are in folders organized in the following manner.